dotnet/docs/docs/csharp/local-functions-vs-lambdas.md

 ---
 # Local functions compared to lambda expressions

 At first glance, [local functions](programming-guide/classes-and-structs/local-functions.md) and [lambda expressions](lambda-expressions.md) are very similar.
-Depending on your needs, local functions may be a much better and simpler solution.
+In many cases, the choice between using lambda expressions and local functions is a matter of style and personal preference.
+However, there are real differences in where you can use one or the other that you should be aware of.

 Let's examine the differences between the local function and lambda expression implementations of the factorial algorithm.
 First the version using a local function: